 The start point is Configuration Management.
 It will enable us to manage all configurations needed for an application.
 Nowadays is common to have version control in projects, but I’m sure that a team somewhere is not using it.
 To use Continuous Delivery is mandatory to have a version control such as git or svn.

 To display a PDF, to connect to the bank, to log in with the user’s social media account and so on.
-Configuration is the key for any software, usually when developing developers use their environment, QA people use others even in the production environment could be different, it means we must have good management in the configuration because sooner or later problems will show in configurations and Continuous Delivery gives to exactly proceed.
+Configuration is the key for any software, usually when developing, programmers use their environment, QA people use others even in the production environment could be different, it means we must have good management in the configuration because sooner or later problems will show in configurations and Continuous Delivery gives to exactly proceed.

 Continuous Integration